Care Providers

 “We slowly forgot about it, until this new situation arrived providentially, and we embraced it,” Carlos Arturo said.
 “Not just me, but my whole family.”

 Today, the foundation continues its pioneering work in providing Colombians affected by cleft conditions with access to safe surgery and multidisciplinary support including psychosocial care, speech therapy, dentistry, pediatrics, otolaryngology (ear, nose and throat), genetics, nutrition and orthodontics.
-Patients and their families receive these services completely free of charge through two year-round care centers in Bogotá and Duitama and more than 28 local missions per year in many regions throughout the country, which often serve rural and remote communities.
+Patients and their families receive these services completely free of charge through two year-round care centers in Bogotá and Duitama and more than 28 local programs per year in many regions throughout the country, which often serve rural and remote communities.

 Working into its 25th year as a domestic nonprofit, Operation Smile Colombia has delivered more than 23,000 surgeries and over 250,000 patient consultations through its multidisciplinary approach.
-The foundation’s commitment to treating the whole patient and supporting families through ongoing and comprehensive care has long served as a model of excellence for Operation Smile care centers and local missions around the world.
+The foundation’s commitment to treating the whole patient and supporting families through ongoing and comprehensive care has long served as a model of excellence for Operation Smile care centers and local programs around the world.

 And the Vargas family remains woven into the fabric the organization.
 Ernesto Vargas is the chairman of the foundation’s board of directors.
 Rodrigo Vargas Cabllero, Carlos Arturo’s son, established the foundation’s signature fundraising event “Por Una Sonrisa” as part of the annual Bogotá Half Marathon.
 Antonio’s son, Dr. Federico Vargas Mejía, grew up volunteering for Operation Smile Colombia and, today, is a volunteer cleft surgeon and board member.
 Esteban Vargas is a biomedical engineering volunteer-in-training and participates in the Por Una Sonrisa campaign.
 Carlos Arturo remains on the board in an honorary position.

 Drawing on the resources of their company, Carlos Arturo and Antonio placed Operation Smile Colombia in a position of strength from the very beginning.
-At their headquarters in Duitama, the first international mission was hosted at a nearby hospital that was outfitted with state-of-the-art surgical equipment in accordance with the medical standards of Operation Smile and the approval of the Colombian Ministry of Health.
+At their headquarters in Duitama, the first international program was hosted at a nearby hospital that was outfitted with state-of-the-art surgical equipment in accordance with the medical standards of Operation Smile and the approval of the Colombian Ministry of Health.
 By 1995, they had built a fully functional clinic on their company’s property that continues to deliver treatment as an Operation Smile care center.

 They also looked within their company to help launch the upstart initiative.